tokenspice/tokenspice/README.md

 #run ganache.py.
 It calls ganache cli and fills in many arguments for you.
 ./ganache.py
 ```

+TokenSPICE uses brownie.
+If ganache is running, brownie connects to it.
+Otherwise brownie starts ganache for its session.
+Recommendations:
+- For unit tests, let Brownie auto-run ganache.
+Why: avoid brownie warnings on block height.
+- For simulation runs (`tsp run`), run ganache separately.
+Why: avoid brownie clutter in stdout

 ## Compile & deploy contracts to ganache